redBorder/dswatcher/README.md

     - rb_limits        # Topic listen for notification about sensors limits

 decoder:
   element_id: 300              # Netflow element id of the serial number
   option_template_id: 258      # ID of the Option Template where the serial number is
-  device_type_element_id: 144 # Element ID of the field used to verify the DeviceID
+  product_type_element_id: 144 # Element ID of the field used to verify the DeviceID

 updater:
   chef_server_url: <chef_server_url>            # URL of the Chef server